ketakee/Skin_NonSkin/README.md

  3. Tensorflow

   The tensorflow code is based on the mnsit training example.
-  It has some errors which need to be resolved.
-  They're about data formats being different when sess.run() is called.
+  It has some errors about data formats being different when sess.run() is called, these errors need to be resolved.